Search

 How Is Pre-Settlement Funding Different than a Bank Loan?

 If you are a plaintiff in a lawsuit, you may find yourself cash-strapped.
 You may be injured, yet the world does not stop simply because you may be in desperate financial straits.
 Insurance companies are aware of your financial situation; sometimes, they will purposefully drag their feet in settlement negotiations to get you to accept less money for your lawsuit.

-That said, you need a way to continue to pay your rent or your mortgage, groceries, keep the lights on and the air conditioning and heat running, and the myriad other daily expenses that cannot be put off even if you are injured or otherwise unable to work.
-You and your family need money, and you need it now.
+Now, you need a way to continue to pay your rent or your mortgage, groceries, keep the lights on and the air conditioning and heat running.
+The whole point is that you and your family need money, and you need it now.
+So what do you do?

-A bank loan might seem the first choice if you’re looking for money to pay your immediate expenses.
-But pre-settlement funding is another lending option that you also may be able to use for your urgent expenses when traditional lending is no longer an option.
+Some personal injury victims in this situation seek out a bank loan (or traditional lending).
+This is logically the first choice if you’re looking for money to pay your immediate expenses.
+But pre-settlement legal funding (or lawsuit loans) is another lending option that you may be able to use for your urgent expenses when traditional lending is no longer an option.

-What’s pre-settlement funding?
+What is pre-settlement funding?

-Pre-settlement funding is a type of non-recourse financing.
-That means that a lawsuit loan company is taking a stake in your lawsuit and lending you money based on its assessment of the strength of your legal case, given that the only way a lawsuit funding is repaid is if you win your case.
+Pre-settlement funding is a type of non-recourse financing for injured plaintiffs in ned of financial relief.
+Non-recourse means that a lawsuit loan company is investing in your lawsuit and lending you money based on their assessment of the strength of your legal case.
+They only get paid if you win your case.
+If for whatever reason, you don’t get a monetary settlement or award, then you aren’t required to repay the pre-settlement funding company.

 What’s a bank loan?

+Bank loans are almost always recourse loans, meaning that the bank will want to know it has a way to guarantee it gets paid back.
 Before a bank provides you with a loan, they’ll need some form of collateral that you pledge as security for the loan if, for some reason, you cannot repay the loan.

 Difference between bank and pre-settlement loans